Figuring Out How The Juvenile Court System Works

 First, know that the law treats a juvenile differently from the beginning – not just in the courtroom.
 Even down to terminology.
 A juvenile, for instance, is “detained” rather than arrested.
 Then, the minor’s family receives a petition outlining the offense and reasons for a court summons.
 A juvenile case may be brought to a jury trial if requested, but most are in front of a judge.

 If your child is facing charges, there are procedures designed to protect them.
-Our compassionate attorneys bring informed counsel from over 14 years of handling various juvenile case types on both sides.
+Nichole brings informed counsel from over 14 years of handling various juvenile case types on both sides.

 For More Information, Call An Experienced Juvenile Attorney

-We serve juvenile clients in Franklin and across middle Tennessee, and we have experience working with several counties including Williamson, Davidson and Hickman.
+Nichole serves juvenile clients in Franklin and across Middle Tennessee, and she has experience working with several counties, including Williamson, Davidson and Hickman.
 Free consultations provided.
-Call Kate Delk at 615-656-0257 or Nichole Dusché at 615-861-1191, or you can email our office.
+Call Nichole Dusché at 615-861-1191, or you can email her office.